 - RIPIN’s Healthcare Advocate assists people covered by Medicare and Medicaid with insurance-related challenges such as billing disputes or coverage denials.
 Contact the Advocate here.

-- RIREACH also helps people access health insurance by removing barriers such as those related to insurance company denials, eligibility requirements, and billing.
+- RIREACH also helps people with questions about any insurance, including Medicaid and private insurance.
+RI helps people navigate insurance company denials, eligibility requirements, and billing.
 Contact RIREACH at 401-270-0101 or at firstname.lastname@example.org.

 - In addition, care teams can share this tool from ProPublica that patients who are denied insurance coverage might use to request the information that was used to deny their request.
 Patients should know that they should not let any appeal deadline pass while waiting to receive the information – deadlines are on the notice of denial, which you might direct the patient to, or might read together with the patient.